-Tennis Australia and the relevant Member Association will assist in the overall organisation of the Australian Competitive Play Juniors Events through the coordination of the calendar.
+Tennis Australia and the relevant Member Association will assist in the overall organisation of the Australian Competitive Play Juniors Tournaments through the coordination of the calendar.

-Tennis Australia and the relevant Member Association will also assist in the administration of the TP file, with regards to the importing of the UTR Rating, production of a pre-event acceptance list, separation of the ratings draws and the creation of the draws before sending these back to the event director.
+Tennis Australia and the relevant Member Association will also assist in the administration of the TP file, with regards to the importing of the UTR Rating and the production of any pre-event acceptance lists.
+Tennis Australia and the relevant Member Association will collaborate with the Tournament Director and Referee/Venue Supervisor when it comes to the separation of any ratings draws and the creation of the draws before they are released.

-Tennis Australia shall provide results from all endorsed events on the Australian Competitive Play Calendar to Universal Tennis for the purpose of the UTR Rating calculation.
+Tennis Australia shall provide results from all endorsed tournaments on the Competitive Play Calendar to Universal Tennis for the purpose of the UTR Rating calculation.